albertogobbo-25h/25h_front_replet/replit.md

 - **Data Formatting**: Cadastral data is unformatted before backend transmission and formatted for frontend display.
 - **Form Protection**: User input in critical forms is protected against accidental resets.
 - **Business Rule**: The system exclusively supports Pessoa Jurídica (CNPJ).
 - **Edge Functions**: All Supabase Edge Function calls use `supabase.functions.invoke()` for automatic URL resolution, authentication header injection, and consistent error handling.
+Edge Functions used: `iniciar_pagto_assinante`, `cancelar_assinatura`, `enviar-mensagem-whatsapp`.
+- **Role Management**: User roles fetched from `app_data.usuario_funcao` table on login, stored in AuthContext, used for conditional UI rendering and route protection.
 - **Subscription Business Rules**:
   - **Coexistence**: Can have one ATIVA and one PENDENTE subscription simultaneously (upgrade/renewal scenario)
   - **Activation by Payment**: When payment is confirmed, PENDENTE becomes ATIVA and previous ATIVA is cancelled